taravatp/Stock_Price_Prediction/README.md

 HMMGMM |    239.2
 LSTM   |    273.70

-Suprisingly, The HMMGMM model has performed better than the LSTM model. this must be due to the fact that we have a small dataset that satisfies the markov property.
+Suprisingly, The HMMGMM model performed better than the LSTM model. this must be due to the fact that we have a small dataset that satisfies the markov property.